 The proportion of cases treated for problem cannabis use (excluding synthetic cannabinoids), as recorded in the TDI data, has fluctuated over the reporting period.
-It decreased from 21.2% in 2004 to a low of 16.3% in 2007, but then increased year-on-year to a peak of 28.9% in 2013.
-Since then, the trend has stabilised, with 19.0% of cases recorded in 2022 being treated for problem cannabis use (see Section T2.1 of the Treatment workbook for further information).
+It decreased from 21.2% in 2004 to a low of 16.3% in 2007, but then increased year-on-year to a peak of 28.9% in 2015.
+Since then, the proportion has been slowly decreasing; however, these proportions must be interpreted carefully, as the actual number of cases has fluctuated: 17.6% (n=2,220) of cases in 2023 were treated for problem cannabis use compared with 19.0% (n=2,184) in 2022 (see Section T2.1 of the Treatment workbook for further information).

-Cannabis was the third most common drug for which entrants sought treatment, after cocaine and opioids (mainly heroin), which is similar to the 2021 findings.
-In 2011, cannabis replaced opioids as the most common problem drug reported among new treatment entrants (also see Section T1.3 of the Treatment workbook).
+Cannabis was the third most common drug for which treatment entrants sought treatment, after cocaine and opioids (mainly heroin), which is similar to the 2022 findings.
+In 2011, cannabis replaced opioids as the most common problem drug reported among new treatment entrants; however, in 2021, cocaine overtook cannabis as the most common problem drug reported among new treatment entrants.
+In 2023, cannabis remained the second most common problem drug reported by new treatment entrants (also see Section T1.3.1 of the Treatment workbook).

-In 2022, 75.5% of cases reporting cannabis as their main problem drug identified as male, the mean age was 26 years (males: 26 years; females: 27 years), and all of these figures are similar to previous years.
-Two-thirds (67.0%) were new entrants, again similar to previous years.
+In 2023, 70.0% of cases reporting cannabis as their main problem drug identified as male, 29.5% identified as female, and 0.4% identified as non-binary.
+The mean age was 26 years (males: 26.0 years; females: 27.5 years; non-binary: 19.5 years), and all of these figures are similar to previous years.
+Nearly one-third (29.1%) of cases were new treatment entrants, with the proportion of new entrants gradually decreasing since 2015.

-In 2022, the highest percentage of cases (49.8%) were self-referred (including referrals from family or friends, with no other agency/institution involved), which is similar to findings for previous years.
-This was followed by 33.8% of cases that were referred by other medical agencies or social services.
-Less than 1 in 10 (8.3%) were referred by courts, probation or police.
+In 2023, the highest percentage of cases (51.9%) were self-referred (including referrals from family or friends, with no other agency/institution involved), which is similar to findings for previous years.
+This was followed by 35.6% of cases that were referred by other medical agencies or social services.
+Less than 1 in 10 cases (7.4%) were referred by courts, probation services, or police.
 Most of the people who used cannabis and accessed treatment accessed generic drug treatment services.